Boating Under the Influence (BUI) in Georgia, Georgia BUI Lawyers

 Cherokee County Justice Center, Canton, GA

-If you have been arrested for BUI on the Cherokee County side, your Cherokee County Boating Under the Influence arrest will be most likely handled by DNR or the Cherokee County Sheriff’s Department.
-You will be processed at the Cherokee County Jail and your Cherokee County Boating Under the Influence case will be prosecuted by the Cherokee County Solicitor’s Office in Cherokee County State Court, located in the Cherokee Justice Center.
-Your Cherokee County BUI will be assigned to one of the three judges in the Cherokee County State Court.
+Suppose you have been arrested for BUI on the Cherokee County side.
+In that case, DNR or the Cherokee County Sheriff’s Department will most likely handle your Cherokee County Boating Under the Influence arrest.
+You will be processed at the Cherokee County Jail, and your Cherokee County Boating Under the Influence case will be prosecuted by the Cherokee County Solicitor’s Office in Cherokee County State Court, located in the Cherokee Justice Center.
+Your Cherokee County BUI will be assigned to one of the three Cherokee County State Court judges.
 Our Cherokee County BUI lawyers are very familiar with Cherokee County State Court as we regularly have jury trials there.
 Call Chestney & Sullivan today to discuss your Cherokee County BUI with one of our experienced Cherokee County BUI lawyers.

 Cobb County BUI

 A portion of Lake Allatoona is located in Cobb County – essentially the portion of Allatoona south of Interstate 75.
 Your Cobb County Boating under the Influence case will be sent to Cobb County State Court for prosecution.
 There are twelve state court judges in Cobb County State Court.
-Our Cobb County BUI lawyers are very familiar with this court as we handle both DUIs and BUIs in Cobb State Court.
-Our BUI attorneys will be happy to discuss your Cobb BUI and walk you through how we defend BUI charges as well as the court process.
+Our Cobb County BUI lawyers are familiar with this court as we handle both DUIs and BUIs in Cobb State Court.
+Our BUI attorneys will gladly discuss your Cobb BUI and walk you through how we defend BUI charges and the court process.
 Call Chesteny & Sullivan at 404.816.8777.

 Lanier BUI

-Lake Lanier mainly encompasses Forsyth County and Hall County, although there are small slivers of the lake that are in Dawson County and Gwinnett County.
-For practical purposes, we mainly see Lanier BUI’s arrest occur in Forsyth and Hall Counties.
+Lake Lanier mainly encompasses Forsyth County and Hall County, although there are tiny slivers of the lake in Dawson County and Gwinnett County.
+We mostly see Lanier BUI arrests occurring in Forsyth and Hall Counties for practical purposes.
 Agencies that enforce Boating Under the Influence cases on Lanier are the DNR and the Hall County Sheriff’s Department’s Marine Patrol.
-A very small portion of Lake Lanier is located in Gwinnett County, but for practical purposes, a BUI on Lanier that falls within the border of Gwinnett County is rare.
-If you fall in one of those rare circumstances, our attorneys defend Gwinnett BUIs in Gwinnett County State Court.
+A tiny portion of Lake Lanier is located in Gwinnett County, but for practical purposes, a BUI on Lanier that falls within the border of Gwinnett County is rare.
+If you fall under one of those rare circumstances, our attorneys defend Gwinnett BUIs in Gwinnett County State Court.

 Forsyth County BUI